Sabr-eX/GraphDatabase/README.md

    communications which are specified to be done using the single message queue, should be done using the message queue only and no other IPC mechanism should be used in those cases.

-### SUBMISSION GUIDELINES:

--   All programs should be POSIX compliant C programs.
--   All codes should run on Ubuntu 22.04 systems.
--   Submissions are to be done on the CMS course page under the Assignment section.
--   There should be only submission per group.
--   Each group should submit a zipped file containing all the relevant C programs and a text file containing the correct names and IDs of all the group members.
-The names and IDs should be written in uppercase letters only.
-The zipped file should be named as GroupX_A1 (X stands for the group number).
-You will be notified of your group number after a few days.
--   Your group composition has been frozen now.
-You cannot add or drop any group member now.

-### PLAGIARISM POLICY:

--   All submissions will be checked for plagiarism.
--   Lifting code/code snippets from the Internet is plagiarism.
-Taking and submitting the code of another group(s) is also plagiarism.
-However, plagiarism does not imply discussions and exchange of thoughts and ideas (not code).
--   All cases of plagiarism will result in awarding a hefty penalty.
-Groups found guilty of plagiarism may be summarily awarded zero also.
--   All groups found involved in plagiarism, directly or indirectly will be penalized.
--   The entire group will be penalized irrespective of the number of group members involved in code exchange and consequently plagiarism.
-So, each member should ensure proper group coordination.
--   The course team will not be responsible for any kind of intellectual property theft.
-    So, if anyone is lifting your code from your laptop, that is completely your responsibility.
-Please remember that it is not the duty of the course team to investigate cases of plagiarism and figure out who is guilty and who is innocent.
--   Please be careful about sharing code among your group members via any online code repositories.
-Be careful about the permission levels (like public or private).
-    Intellectual property theft may also happen via publicly shared repositories.
-    DEMO GUIDELINES:
--   The assignment also consists of a demo component to evaluate each student’s effort and level of understanding of the implementation and the associated concepts.
--   The demos will be conducted in either the I-block labs or D-block labs.
-Therefore, the codes will be tested on the lab machines.
--   No group will be allowed to give the demo on their own laptop.
--   The codes should run on Ubuntu 22.04.
--   All group members should be present during the demo.
--   Any absent group member will be awarded zero.
--   The demos will be conducted in person.
--   The demos will not be rescheduled.
--   Though this is a group assignment, each group member should have full knowledge of the complete implementation.
-During the demo, questions may be asked from any aspect of the assignment.
--   Demo slots will be made available in the last week of September.
-You need to book your demo slots as per the availability of your entire group.
--   The code submitted on CMS will be used for the demo.
--   Each group member will be evaluated based on the overall understanding and effort.
-A group assignment does not imply that each and every member of a group will be awarded the same marks.
--   Any form of heckling and/or bargaining for marks with the evaluators will not be tolerated during the demo.